Subscribe To This Site

 This comes as no surprise.
 Those Thoroughbreds are extremely valuable.

-Broken Fences Need Mending
+Broken Fences Need Mending:

 But what happens when a trusting friendship breaks down, and the two parties refuse to talk to each other?
 A silly argument or sudden disagreement ends in hurt and despair.
 A misunderstanding can come between the best friends.
 Each is in disbelief that his/her good friend has let him/her down.
-Trust has been fractured.

 The story is a familiar one.
 It seems we do not always regard our relationships as highly as the Thoroughbred breeder regards his valuable horses.
-Do you take steps to mend the fence immediately?
-Or do you leave the boards down and the gaping hole in place?

 Time goes by and the old friends remain silent.
 Neither will contact the other.
 The awkward and oft‑times vengeful silence grows into a potential stalemate, which grows into a potential grave for the relationship.

-Sometimes it’s pride that keeps them apart.
 Or each party feels that the other is wrong and expects him or her to apologize.
 A person may feel betrayed, refusing to believe that the good friend behaved so badly or out‑of‑character.
 Feelings may be so strong that he or she may never attempt to re‑establish communication, or seek reconciliation.

 Unfortunately, each person in a disagreement or feud only knows his or her own perspective.
 The other person’s point of view remains a mystery, leaving his/her conduct a bit confusing to the other.
 Yet, all behavior is meaningful.
 It has its own logic and its own rationale.

-For every person in a relationship, family or organization, there is a different perspective.
 When we don’t know the other person’s perspective, unique take or spin on an event, we are at a distinct disadvantage in interpreting their behavior.
 The only way to accurately comprehend our old friend’s perception of the situation is to listen without judgment or criticism.
-Then we can understand their perspective and allow the healing to begin.
+Then we can understand their perspective and allow the healing to begin...by accepting their point of view, even if we don't agree with it.

 Once you have some distance from your emotions, it seems so much easier to admit your side of being wrong.
 Apologize and move on.
 Rebuild the lost trust and start mending broken relationships to get them going again.